 (4) there is no evidence of short or long-term sequelae from treatment.
 Special attention should be paid to applicants who have received anthracycline chemotherapy;

-(5) satisfactory oncology follow-up reports are provided to the licensing authority.
+(5) satisfactory oncology follow-up reports are provided to the medical assessor of the licensing authority.

-(b) A multi-pilot limitation should be applied as appropriate.
+(b) An OML should be applied as appropriate.

 On reporting a diagnosis of malignancy, applicants should be assessed as unfit.